AFM-analysis/PyJibe/docs/sec_interface.rst

     suppressed to give the remainder of the indentation curve more weight.

-The data shown resemble a 2D scan of AFM force-distance curves from a live zebrafish spinal cord microtome section (same data as in :cite:`Moellmert2020` fig. 1e and :cite:`Mueller19nanite` fig. 3a-c).
+The dataset shown resembles a 2D scan of AFM force-distance curves from a live zebrafish spinal cord microtome section and is available on figshare :cite:`qmap20` (same data as in :cite:`Moellmert2020` fig. 1e and :cite:`Mueller19nanite` fig. 3a,d,g).

 Tab: Preprocess